jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-08 00    Review by Brother Plan/2009-08 Review by Brother, Small Plan.md

 - Presentation:
     - First say this:
-        > Some stuff is stull under construction,
+        - Some stuff is still under construction,
-        > but most of it is accessible and finished
+        but most of it is accessible and finished
-        > It is all sort of a secret.
+        It is all sort of a secret.
 Do not go off to companies, or put details about it on the internet.
-        > ‘Code name’ for the new computer language is ‘the new computer language’.
+        ‘Code name’ for the new computer language is ‘the new computer language’.
-        > The eventual names I have in mind are: Circle for the new computer language.
+        The eventual names I have in mind are: Circle for the new computer language.
-    - Let my brother discover the material for himself, to check if the material is easily accessible.
+    - Let my brother discover the material for himself,
+      to check if the material is easily accessible.
     - But soon start showing him the main projects and the main products.
     - Specific things to show: